Education Policy in Practice

 Education Policy in Practice (EDUC90949) is an elective subject in the Policy in a Global Context specialisation within the Master of Education.
 However, the subject is open to all Master of Education students.
 Master of Teaching students can take the subject with the approval of the course coordinator.

-The subject is a Jean Monnet Module (Education Policy in Practice: European Education Policy and National Systems) supported by the Erasmus+ Program of the European Union (2020-2024).
+The subject is a Jean Monnet Module (Education Policy in Practice: European Education Policy and National Systems) supported by the Erasmus+ Program (2020-2023).

 Any communication or publication that relates to the action, made by the beneficiary in any form and using any means, must indicate:

 - that it reflects only the author's view; and